UX Design and A/B split testing: Two sides of the same coin

-All websites serve a specific purpose and though they have different aims, all websites want visitors to take a particular action.
+All websites serve a specific purpose and though they have different aims, the purpose of every website is to drive visitors to take a particular action.
 A website owner might want visitors to make a purchase, signup for a newsletter, register for an account or follow the company on its social channels.
-In marketing, we refer to this interaction as a conversion.
-When a visitor does make a purchase or registers for an account ─ as was the website’s goal ─ the visitor is converted.
-The rate at which a website converts visitors is an important metric to measure as it determines how a website is performing, this is called a conversion rate.
+This interaction is called a conversion; when a visitor does make a purchase or register for an account, as was the website’s goal, the visitor is then converted into a customer or a lead, as they progress on their buyer journey.
+The rate at which a website converts visitors is an important measure to determine how a website is performing and is called the conversion rate.

-If your business relies heavily on your website to generate revenue, you would want to ensure that your website has a high conversion rate.“Businesses have now come to recognize that providing a quality user experience is an essential, sustainable competitive advantage.” – Jessie James Garrett, UXD expert.
+“Businesses have now come to recognize that providing a quality user experience is an essential, sustainable competitive advantage.” – Jessie James Garrett, UX design expert

-The goal of user experience design is to create a system that meets as many goals and needs as possible for both the organisation providing the system/website and the user who is interacting with it, thus success and enjoyment would both feature as objectives in UXD.
+UX is the process of adjusting certain design features of any given system to improve a users experience in terms of the interface, graphics and interaction with a product or service which takes into consideration emotional reactions to the system, which is, in this instance a website.
+The goal of UX is to create a system that meets as many goals and needs as possible for both the organisation providing the system (website) and the user who is interacting with it, thus success and enjoyment would both feature as objectives in UXD.
+This results in websites that are easy to use and beneficial to both users and owners.

-A/B Split testing is when two or more (then called multivariate testing) variations of the same website is randomly shown to real visitors with the aim of measuring which one performs, or rather converts better to accomplish the website’s goals.
-So for example, the split testing software is automatically configured to analyse which version of the site gets more conversions (click-throughs, signups or sales).
-You might want to test whether the position or size of a shopping cart generates more sales etc.
+A/B Split testing is when two or more (then called multivariate testing) variations of the same website are randomly shown to real visitors with the aim of measuring which one converts better to accomplish the website’s goals.
+Split testing software is automatically configured to analyse which version of the site gets more conversions (click-throughs, signups or sales).
+You might want to test whether the position or size of a shopping cart generates more sales etc. There are more complex elements that can be tested, such as whether the position or size of the shopping cart icon generates more sales, or simpler elements can be tested, such as;

 - different headings